Here are some of the key things you might want to know about my style of therapy before you decide whether to book an appointment.

 Don't trust me - test me.
 In your sessions we will design experiments to test out new ways of responding to the realities that life throws at you.
 I don't expect you to trust blindly that I know what I'm talking about - I want you to experience it for yourself and then decide whether these changes are worth making.

-I have experience across private practice and the NHS supporting adults, children and adolescents with a range of issues including OCD, panic attacks/anxiety, depression, trauma, stress, self-harm, chronic pain, chronic fatigue.
+With 10 years’ experience of mental health work within the NHS, private, and research sector, I have gained extensive knowledge and skills supporting adults, children and adolescents with a range of issues including OCD, panic attacks/anxiety, depression, trauma, stress, self-harm, chronic pain, and chronic fatigue.
 I also work with behavioural difficulties in children and young people, including providing parenting support using Webster-Stratton.
-Prior to this, I worked in mental health research.

-My training includes a range of evidence based therapies such as Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation and Reprogramming (EMDR), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Interpersonal Psychotherapy (IPT), Compassion Focused Therapy (CFT), and systemic approaches.
+As a Clinical Psychologist I am trained to doctoral level to deliver researched and evidence-based therapy.
+My doctoral training, plus additional training I have undertaken includes a range of evidence based therapies such as Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Compassion Focused Therapy (CFT), and systemic approaches.

 The HCPC regulate health and care professionals in the UK and were set up to protect the public from unregulated practitioners.
 They only register professionals who meet their standards for training, professional skills and behaviour.